kiwicommerce/magento2-login-as-customer/README.md

  2. Command Line Installation
       - Backup your web directory and database.
-      - Download Admin Activity Log installation package from <a href="https://github.com/kiwicommerce/magento2-login-as-customer/releases/download/v1.0.0/kiwicommerce-login-as-customer-v100.zip">here</a>.
+      - Download Login as Customer installation package from <a href="https://github.com/kiwicommerce/magento2-login-as-customer/releases/download/v1.0.0/kiwicommerce-login-as-customer-v100.zip">here</a>.
-      - Upload contents of the Admin Activity Log installation package to your Magento root directory.
+      - Upload contents of the Login as Customer installation package to your Magento root directory.
       - Navigate to your Magento root folder<br />
           `cd path_to_the_magento_root_directory`<br />
       - Then run the following command<br />